zhiguangcaosg/zhiguangcaosg.github.io/index.md

 08.2024:  Our work titled 'Flexible Job Shop Scheduling via Graph Neural Network and Deep Reinforcement Learning' got the <b>Outstanding Paper Award</b> for the IEEE Transactions on Industrial Informatics.
 </li>
 <li>
-08.2024:  I was invited to serve as Area Chair for ICLR'25.
+08.2024:  I will serve as Area Chair for ICLR'25.
 </li>

 <li>